nahweeezy/Nahweeezy-Tactics-Builder/README.md

 # Nahweeezy's Tactics Board

-A browser-based tactical sandbox that allows visualization + animation of tactical football nuance - things such as in/out of possession setups, transitions, etc.
+A browser based tactical sandbox that allows visualization + animation of tactical football nuance - things such as in/out of possession setups, transitions, etc.

 This was intended to be used in conjunction with my YT page _Nahweeezy_, but I think it has a lot of potential as a product entirely.